 To help students succeed, the University provides developmental assistance.
 For those students who demonstrate a need for help, MH065 Review Math and EN070 Basic English are required.
 These credits are not counted in the accumulative total of credits required for graduation.

-Students from both colleges are permitted to submit valid ACT scores for placement into college-level courses.
+Students from all colleges are permitted to submit valid ACT scores for placement into college-level courses.
 Any student scoring 18 or higher on the ACT English or Math Test, or a 450 or higher on the SAT in Math and/or English is not required to take tests for placement in college-level courses.
 All other students must take the University placement test or take the developmental courses.

 Degree-seeking students enroll for the purpose of completing diploma or degree programs.
 Students may declare a major at the time of enrollment or enter as an undeclared major.
 Undeclared majors may declare majors at any time.
 However, because of the sequence of major courses, it will take longer to graduate.